BioInforCore-BCI/FinPipelines/README.md

 -d | --directory	The root directory for the project (default $PWD) -r | --refdir		Directory in BCI-Haemato/Refs containing the reference (default GRCh37/) -t | -trim		Creates a job to trim the samples.
-Autostart will submit this job, not make sai (default off) -h | --help		Display this message and exit"
+Autostart will submit this job, not make sai (default off) -h | --help		Display this message and exit
 ```
 If the script is set to autorun then it will load the SAI arrays straight away, otherwise the job files will just sit there waiting for you.
 The jobs *should* be submitted to the server as they previous job finishes but keep an eye on it.